lukecarr/tiny-todo/examples/docker-compose-caddy/README.md

 DOMAIN=example.com docker-compose -f /path/to/docker-compose.yml up -d
 ```

-Make sure to set the `DOMAIN` environment variable to the domain you'd like to serve tiny-todo on.
-Caddy will automatically provision HTTPS certificates!

 > The `-d` flag is passed to docker-compose so the containers are started in the background (detached).

-🎉 **You now have tiny-todo running on ports 80 and 443, serving HTTPS traffic to your provided domain!**
+🎉 **You now have tiny-todo running on ports 80 and 443, serving HTTPS traffic from your configured domain!**